cypress-io/cypress-documentation/content/api/commands/session.md

 that the session may be cached properly.
 This includes objects that may be mutated.
 If there are multiple variables, use an array.

+See the [choosing the correct id to cache a session](#Choosing-the-correct-id-to-cache-a-session) section for a more thorough explanation.

 </Alert>

 <Alert type="warning">